google/node-sec-roadmap/chapter-2/bounded-eval.md

 to check for any use of `arguments`, and for any escape of permissions or `module`.

-`evalPermission` is an opaque token --- only its reference identity is significant, so we can check membership in a `WeakSet` without risk of forgery.
+`evalPermission` is an opaque token &mdash; only its reference identity is significant, so we can check membership in a `WeakSet` without risk of forgery.